 As a result, we recommend that the Commission apply the same CE threshold in the MT context as is applied to the general EE context.
 The 1.25 threshold per MTI (which would include C&S costs and savings) provides a meaningful hedge against the risk that costs will be higher or savings will be lower than anticipated at the outset of the MTI.
 We note that this threshold, if applied individually to each MTI as opposed to a portfolio of MTI, would be a more exacting standard than is currently applied to the EE Rolling Portfolios, where individual programs need not necessarily meet the threshold, as long as the Portfolio as a whole does.
 This greater scrutiny at the MTI level may be justified by the greater risk associated with MTI, as noted by Staff.

-Facilitators Note to MTWG: If those who also support 1.5 threshold agree w/following paragraph it can be moved out of the 1.25 Test section to the consensus section.

-In the future, the aforementioned MTWG Members recommend that the Commission may want to consider whether a portfolio-level CE threshold makes more sense for MT than an MTI-specific threshold.
-However, there could be practical challenges with such an approach, depending on the administrative structure adopted by the Commission and the process for seeking Commission approval of MT.

 Option 2: 1.5 Total Resource Cost Test/Program Administrator Cost Test